junxit/us-congress-bills-112/bill.md

 - **(a)** *In general* The Act is amended by inserting after section 606, as redesignated by section 5(2) of this Act, the following:
   > ## § 607.
 Chesapeake Bay dead zone
   >
-  > - **(a)** *Assessment plan* Not later than 12 months after the date of enactment of the Harmful Algal Blooms and Hypoxia Research and Control Amendments Act of 2011, the Task Force, in accordance with the authority under section 603, shall complete and submit to the Congress and the President an integrated assessment of hypoxia in the Chesapeake Bay that examines the status of and gaps within current research, monitoring, prevention, response, and control activities by—
+  > - **(a)** *Assessment plan* Not later than 12 months after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011, the Task Force, in accordance with the authority under section 603, shall complete and submit to the Congress and the President an integrated assessment of hypoxia in the Chesapeake Bay that examines the status of and gaps within current research, monitoring, prevention, response, and control activities by—
   >   - **(1)** Federal agencies;
-  >   - **(2)** state agencies;
+  >   - **(2)** State agencies;
   >   - **(3)** regional research consortia;
   >   - **(4)** academia;
   >   - **(5)** private industry; and
   >   - **(6)** nongovernmental organizations.
   > - **(b)** *Research plan*
-  >   - **(1)** *In general* Not later than 2 years after the date of enactment of the Harmful Algal Blooms and Hypoxia Research and Control Amendments Act of 2011, the Task Force shall develop and submit to the Congress a plan, based on the integrated assessment submitted under subsection (a), for reducing, mitigating, and controlling hypoxia in the Chesapeake Bay.
+  >   - **(1)** *In general* Not later than 2 years after the date of enactment of the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2011, the Task Force shall develop and submit to the Congress a plan, based on the integrated assessment submitted under subsection (a), for reducing, mitigating, and controlling hypoxia in the Chesapeake Bay.
   >   - **(2)** *Requirements* In developing such plan, the Task Force shall—
   >     - **(A)** consult with State and local governments and representatives from academic, agricultural, industry, and other stakeholder groups;
+  >     - **(B)** ensure that the plan does not duplicate activities conducted by other Federal or State agencies;
-  >     - **(B)** include incentive-based partnership approaches;
+  >     - **(C)** include incentive-based partnership approaches;
-  >     - **(C)** include an economic cost-benefit analysis of the measures for reducing, mitigating, and controlling hypoxia events;
+  >     - **(D)** include an economic cost-benefit analysis of the measures for reducing, mitigating, and controlling hypoxia events;
-  >     - **(D)** utilize existing research, assessments, reports, and program activities;
+  >     - **(E)** utilize existing research, assessments, reports, and program activities;
-  >     - **(E)** publish a summary of the proposed plan in the Federal Register 90 days prior to the submission to the Congress of the completed plan; and
+  >     - **(F)** publish a summary of the proposed plan in the Federal Register 90 days prior to the submission to the Congress of the completed plan; and
-  >     - **(F)** provide progress reports every 2 years after the submission to the Congress of the completed plan on the activities leading toward attainment of the goals set forth in the plan.
+  >     - **(G)** provide progress reports every 2 years after the submission to the Congress of the completed plan on the activities leading toward attainment of the goals set forth in the plan.
   >   - **(3)** *Contents* The plan shall—
   >     - **(A)** address the monitoring needs identified in the integrated assessment submitted under subsection (a) and develop a timeline and budgetary requirements for deployment of future assets;
   >     - **(B)** detail procedures for the development and verification of Chesapeake Bay hypoxia models, including making available to the public—